-Moreover, flash based storage usually re-allocates sectors for writing transparently for the software, in order to reduce unit's wear since flash units have a shorter lifespan in terms of writes; this doesn't allow to efficiently physically overwrite original content, disk logic).
+Moreover, flash based storage usually re-allocates sectors for writing transparently for the software, in order to reduce unit's wear since flash units have a shorter lifespan in terms of writes; this doesn't allow to efficiently physically overwrite original content, lead to fast wear and reduced lifespan of devices.

-Notes about secure free space deletion: please note that efficiency of software based free space deletion can be limited by underlying factors, i.e. disk areas locked or made not available from the operating system, or disk drivers, or even at lower level (BIOS/UEFI or reducing the efficiency of file wiping; in those cases wiping the whole disk would be more effective, but (for flash based disks) it will lead to fast wear and reduced lifespan of devices.
+Notes about secure free space deletion: please note that efficiency of software based free space deletion can be limited by underlying factors, i.e. disk areas locked or made not available from the operating system, or disk drivers, or even at lower level (BIOS/UEFI or disk logic).

+reducing the efficiency of file wiping; in those cases wiping the whole disk would be more effective, but (for flash based disks) it will